 Initially founded as a cartoon studio in 1923, the Walt Disney Company has grown and diversified on a large scale, operating in such industries as media networks, parks and resorts, studio entertainment and consumer products.
-The Walt Disney’s media network business is the most profitable division of the company, accounting for almost half of Disney’s total global revenue in 2016.
+The Walt Disney’s media network business is the most profitable division of the company, accounting for over a third of Disney’s total global revenue in 2017.
 The Disney Channel, ESPN, History, Lifetime, A&E, FYI, LMN are a few examples of Disney-owned channels.
 The Walt Disney Company is also one of the leading film studios in the world, as the company is responsible for some of the most expensive movie productions in the industry, and some of the most hotly-anticipated titles.
 The Walt Disney Studios owns The Muppets Studio, the highly successful Pixar Animation Studios and Marvel Entertainment, as well as George Lucas’ Lucasfilm.

 Walt Disney was intent on entertaining off-screen as well as on-screen.
 With 150 million attendees in 2017, Disney is by far largest amusement park chain in the world and, in 2015, made about four times more revenue than its closest competitor, Overseas Chinese Town (OCT) Parks China.
 Aside from the park and resort business, Disney also has a strong presence in the cruise industry.
 American travelers rated Disney as the best large-ship cruise line, and the sixth best midsized-ship cruise line in 2017.